-- No system will ever be "correct" - The environment will often behave in unexpected ways, violating assumptions (ASM) - Software will have bugs and the underlying hardware will sometimes fail; specifications (SPEC) will be violated - Even when these abnormal events occur, we want our systems to behave in an acceptable manner - Even if a user makes a mistake, this should not lead to a safety disaster - An off-by-one error should not lead to an entire rocket crashing - Even if some of the servers shutdown, the system should continue to provide critical services - How do we design systems to be robust against such failures?
+- No system will ever be "perfect" - The environment will sometimes behave in unexpected ways, violating assumptions (ASM) - Software will have bugs and fail from time to time, violating its specification (SPEC) - Even when these abnormal events occur, we want our systems to behave in an acceptable manner - Even if a user makes a mistake, this should not lead to a safety disaster - An off-by-one error should not lead to an entire rocket crashing - Even if some of the servers shut down, the system should continue to provide critical services - Q. How to design systems to be robust against abnormal events?